BenOvermyer/benovermyer.com/content/rpg/vox-draconis-ksf.md

 title = "Vox Draconis: Kingdoms of Stone and Fire" date = 2020-08-10
 +++
-I'm working on a new tabletop role-playing game.
-It's the spiritual successor to _Vox Draconis_, a game I wrote when I was a teenager way back in the 1990s.
+This is the spiritual successor to _Vox Draconis_, a game I wrote when I was a teenager way back in the 1990s.

 The guiding philosophies behind this game include the following: